Robert Griffin III and Lamar Jackson throw for touchdowns in Ravens debuts

 The man with the keys to a revamped offense was former Washington Redskin Robert Griffin III, signed as a potential backup quarterback before the Ravens used a first-round draft pick on the newer model, Lamar Jackson.

 Jackson was in uniform Thursday evening and made his pro debut later in the Ravens’ 17-16 Hall of Fame Game win over the Chicago Bears.
-But fans who’d traveled from Baltimore to watch Ravens great Ray Lewis be inducted into the Pro Football of Fame on Saturday had to wait to watch the next potential face of the franchise.
+But fans who’d traveled from Baltimore to watch Ravens great Ray Lewis be inducted into the Pro Football Hall of Fame on Saturday had to wait to watch the next potential face of the franchise.

 Griffin played most of the first half against the Bears, leading the Ravens to a 10-7 lead.
 And even Josh Woodrum, fourth on the team’s quarterback depth chart, entered the game before Jackson.